-The flux factor or the initial flux corresponds to the number of particles that pass each other per unit area and per unit time.
+The flux factor corresponds to the number of particles that pass each other per unit area and per unit time.
 It can be most easily computed in a frame in which one of the particles is not moving.
 Consider the case that a beam of particles (A) is shot on a target (B), see Fig. 2.5.